Spock: Back story

-Sarek supported Spock's scientific learning and application to the Vulcan Science Academy, as mentioned in "Journey to Babel".
-In the 2009 film Star Trek, Spock rejects his acceptance into the Vulcan Science Academy on the basis that they would never fully accept someone who was only half-Vulcan.
-Although this scene was set in the parallel timeline of that film, writer Roberto Orci stated that he felt that Spock's life had not yet been altered at this point and this scene would have occurred in the same manner prior to The Original Series.
+Sarek supported Spock's scientific learning and application to the Vulcan Science Academy.
+(Note: mentioned in "Journey to Babel") Spock rejects his acceptance into the Vulcan Science Academy (Note: In the 2009 film Star Trek) on the basis that they would never fully accept someone who was only half-Vulcan.
+(Note: Although this scene was set in the parallel timeline of that film, writer Roberto Orci stated that he felt that Spock's life had not yet been altered at this point and this scene would have occurred in the same manner prior to The Original Series.)
 Because Spock did not enter the VSA and sought to join Starfleet instead, he did not speak to his father for the following 18 years.

 "The Cage" and the first season

 Spock appeared as the science officer on the USS Enterprise in the unaired first pilot for the series, "The Cage".
 The events of the episode were formally canonized and shown in the two-part episode "The Menagerie" of the first season, and Spock's previous 11 years of service on the Enterprise were described.
 Spock also appeared in the second pilot, "Where No Man Has Gone Before", which was broadcast initially as the third episode.
 During the events of that pilot, Spock became concerned at the risk to the ship posed by Lieutenant Commander Gary Mitchell (Gary Lockwood) and suggested possible solutions to Captain James T. Kirk (William Shatner).

 The earliest appearance of Spock in the series as broadcast was in "The Man Trap".
 When he needs to knock out an evil version of Kirk in "The Enemy Within", he uses a Vulcan nerve pinch, marking the first appearance of that iconic move.
 Spock and Chief Engineer Montgomery "Scotty" Scott (James Doohan) work together to rejoin the good and evil versions of the Captain, which had been split following a transporter accident.
 During "Miri", he finds himself to be the only member of the landing party to be immune to the physical effects of the disease affecting human adults on the planet.
 However, he realizes that he is probably a carrier and could infect the Enterprise if he were to return.
 Doctor Leonard McCoy (DeForest Kelley) manages to devise a cure, allowing the team to return to the ship.